discos/doc/user/srt/source/Troubleshooting.rst

       it contains errors and does not run it.**

-Check for typos, as the system does not acknowledge with a proper error message when the commanded schedule is not found – e.g. because you wrote a **wrong schedule name** – instead it replies that “the schedule contains errors”.
+Check for typos, as the system does not acknowledge with a proper error message the impossibility to find the schedule – e.g. because you wrote a **wrong schedule name** – instead it replies that “the schedule contains errors”.